Erik-Donath/Brainfuck-Interpreter/README.md

 # Brainfuck
  Brainfuck Interpreter.<br>
- Use -h in the terminal to get more information about this software and how to use it.
+ Use --help or -h in the terminal to get more information about this software and how to use it.